A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 The Impact of Age and Activity Level on Recovery Outcomes

 Younger patients tend to have higher recurrence rates after initial dislocation due to more active lifestyles and greater ligament laxity.
-Conversely, older adults may suffer from more complex injuries like fractures but experience fewer repeat episodes because they tend toward lower-impact activities.
+Conversely, older adults may suffer from more complex injuries like fractures or rotator cuff tears but experience fewer repeat episodes because they tend toward lower-impact activities.

 | Factor | Younger Patients (Under 30) | Older Patients (Over 50) |